MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 Because they share a common server platform, an initial deployment of any individual solution can quickly and easily be expanded to address any additional audit or security challenges that may arise in the future.

-With Cyber-Ark’s Privileged Identity Management suite you can:
+With Cyber-Arkï¿½s Privileged Identity Management suite you can:

--   Approach Compliance with Confidence:  Superior security that protects the ‘keys to your kingdom’ with a proven ability to meet regulatory requirements
+-   Approach Compliance with Confidence:  Superior security that protects the ï¿½keys to your kingdomï¿½ with a proven ability to meet regulatory requirements

 -   Minimize Internal or External Threats:  Control who is accessing your most sensitive assets with out of the box best practices for defining and enforcing a unified policy for privileged identity management